top of page

 $$$

-Very low probability of animals getting 'stuck'
+Very low probability of animals getting stuck.

 More expensive.

-Welded wire
+Welded Wire

 $

-Hinged wire
+Hinged Wire

 $$

-Easier to repair if tree/limb falls across
+Easier to repair if a tree or limb falls across.

-May be harder to find
+May be harder to find.

 Electric Netting